 We carry out a comprehensive management that implies the correct disposal of the different types of waste; Among which are ordinary and dangerous, of which 393.5 tons have been properly disposed of, in terms of recyclable material, 21.1 tons were used.

-Also, we have systems for the selection and use of waste that can be recovered and used as raw material, as is the case at the Kaptar point , where materials such as (PET, aluminum, tetra pak and batteries) are received; a total of 946 kg have been collected, which are reintroduced to the production chain, thus preventing them from reaching landfills.
+Also, we have systems for the selection and use of waste that can be recovered and used as raw material, as is the case of the point Pigeon, in which materials such as (PET, aluminum, tetra pak and batteries) are received; In total, 946 kg have been collected, which are reintroduced to the production chain, thus preventing them from reaching sanitary landfills.
 The batteries that are collected in this system are managed as a hazardous waste.